Each-way betting

 Example

-Say you choose to bet £5 on Everton winning the Premier League at odds of 12/1, and then select the E/W box on your betting slip.
-This automatically places two separate £5 bets for a total stake of £10.
+Imagine you decide to place a £5 bet on a horse named Lightning Bolt to win a race at odds of 10/1, and then you tick the E/W (each-way) box on your betting slip.
+This action splits your bet into two £5 wagers, making your total stake £10.

 When to bet each way